bpjarvis-spindance/ae-devops-challenge/README.md

 ## Architecture
 This demonstration application makes use of docker to provide micro-services which contain the components of the application.
 Micro-services are:

- - cache: Docker container running Redis key/value pair data store.
+ - **cache**: Docker container running Redis key/value pair data store.
- - web: Docker container running a Node/Express web appli
+ - **web**: Docker container running a Node/Express web application which fulfills the requirements of the Auction Edge DevOps Challenge: [https://bitbucket.org/snippets/auctionedge/bedx7q/devops-challenge-2018](https://bitbucket.org/snippets/auctionedge/bedx7q/devops-challenge-2018)

 ## Prerequsites